GuillemCastro/git-get/README.md

 ## Usage

 ```
+Usage:
-git get <remote> <file or directory>
+  git get [OPTIONS] URL Path

+Application Options:
+  -b, --branch= Branch, tag or commit hash
+  -o, --output= Name of the output file or directory

+Help Options:
+  -h, --help    Show this help message

 Arguments:
-    remote  a Git repository
+  URL:          URL to a Git repository
-    file    the file or directory to be downloaded
+  Path:         File or directory to download
 ```

 For example to download the `main.go` file from this repository, we would execute: